 Note: Commercial flights include commercial passenger flights, cargo flights, charter flights, and some business jet flights.
-Data are up to 15th July for commercial flights and 14th July for TSA checks.
+Data are up to 22nd July for commercial flights and 21st July for TSA checks.
 Thicker coloured lines are 7-day centred moving averages of daily data plotted in thin grey lines.
 Sources: Flightradar24.com; US Transport Safety Administration (at last, something useful - other than job creation - produced by aviation 'security'!!!).
 Return to "What's New".

-June PMIs show a slowing in both manufacturing and services activity in the US and Europe, but a strong recovery in China and Brazil
+'Flash' PMIs point to a further slowing in both manufacturing and services activity in the US, euro area and the UK in July, and a set-back in Japan

 Note: Purchasing Managers' Indexes (PMIs) are derived from surveys of senior executives, who are asked to report whether various dimensions of business activity recorded an increase, decrease or no change compared with the previous month.
 A reading of 50 indicates an overall increase cf. the previous month, and a reading of less than 50 indicates a decrease.
-Latest data are for June.
+Latest readings for US, Japan, euro area & UK are 'flash' July estimates; others are for June.
 See also PMIs for other Asia-Pacific economies on slide 91.
 Sources: US Institute for Supply Management; IHS Markit; JP Morgan; Caixin; Refinitiv Datastream.
 Return to "What's New".

-The volume of world trade rose 0.5% in April, but was still 1.1% below the most recent peak in December last year and RWI Leibniz-Institut für Wirtschaftsforschung (RWI) Container Throughput Index, April 2022; Taiwan Ministry of Economic Affairs.
-Return to "What's New".
+The volume of world trade rose 0.5% in April, but was still 1.1% below the most recent peak in December last year